 A scientific issue is only then settled if any investigator who has the necessary skills and, depending upon the nature of the issue, relevant equipment and facilities is able to reproduce and confirm it.

 Transparency Principle: It may be recalled that regulatory science relies upon assumptions, judgments, and default data.
 The authors of regulatory science must provide justification for using them and provide potential alternatives that were not used.
 The regulatory science ethics transparency principle is as follows:

-Regulatory science information must include assumptions, judgments, and similar parts in a language understandable to a knowledgeable non-specialist.
+Regulatory science information must include assumptions, judgments, and similar parts in a language understandable to a

 Confirmation Principle: As previously stated, there is a consensus within the scientific community that independent peer review is a prerequisite for acceptability of scientific claims.
 The regulatory science ethics confirmation principle requires that: